kev20006/watchList/README.md

 #### Colours

 In my choice of colours i chose to keep things quite simple.
-Initially i had planned to have movies, tv and tags to all be different colours and completely change the UI to match the selected item.
+Initially i had planned to have movies, tv and tags to all be different colours and completely change the UI to match the selected item, however, felt that would detract from the app having a cohesive theme.
+Instead I decided to use one main colour, and shades of grey for secondary colouring.
+I decided to go with an orange/yellow color for the app as I felt that it is a colour that evokes positivity and optimism.

 #### Typeface